Minsa'y Isang Gamu-gamo: Restoration

 In 2018, the film was digitally restored and remastered by the ABS-CBN Film Restoration Project.
 The restoration was done at the Kantana Film Institute.
 On the film restoration, director Lupita Aquino-Kashiwahara said:

 The restored version premiered on October 16, 2018, at Cinema Centenario in Quezon City as part of the Cinema One Originals festival.

 Reception

 The film received mixed reviews.
-Nicanor Tiongson, writing for The Philippine Daily Express, praised Nora Aunor's performance, and concluded stating "flaws notwithstanding, the film stands as one of the best in 1976 Filipino Film Festival and in the year 1976 as well not only because the story and screenplay, and most of all, the point of view of the movie are unequivocally and passionately Filipino."
+Nicanor Tiongson, writing for The Philippine Daily Express, praised Nora Aunor's performance and concluded by stating, "flaws notwithstanding, the film stands as one of the best in 1976 Filipino Film Festival and in the year 1976 as well not only because the story and screenplay, and most of all, the point of view of the movie are unequivocally and passionately Filipino."

+In 2022, following the recognition of Nora Aunor as a National Artist of the Philippines, Filipino film critic-archivist Jojo Devera wrote that Minsa'y Isang Gamu-Gamo "features what still remains Aunor's most complex film performance" and that her "moving treatment of the material is some of the finest screen time she has ever occupied."

 Government reaction

 After the film was released, the U.S. Embassy in Manila requested a copy from Premiere Productions.
-In 1980, when traveling to the United States, story and screenplay writer Marina Feleo-Gonzales was interrogated by immigration officers over the film.
+In 1980, when traveling to the United States, Marina Feleo-Gonzales, the film's writer, was interrogated by immigration officers over the film.